zzulueta/mslearn-ai-agents/Instructions/04-semantic-kernel.md

 > **Note**: Some of the technologies used in this exercise are in preview or in active development.
 You may experience some unexpected behavior, warnings, or errors.

-## Create an Azure AI Foundry project
+## Deploy a model in an Azure AI Foundry project

-Let's start by creating an Azure AI Foundry project.
+Let's start by deploying a model in an Azure AI Foundry project.

 1. In a web browser, open the [Azure AI Foundry portal](https://ai.azure.com) at `https://ai.azure.com` and sign in using your Azure credentials.
 Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Azure AI Foundry** logo at the top left to navigate to the home page, which looks similar to the following image (close the **Help** pane if it's open):

     ![Screenshot of Azure AI Foundry portal.](./Media/ai-foundry-home.png)

-1. In the home page, select **+ Create project**.
+1. On the home page, in the **Explore models and capabilities** section, search for the `gpt-4o` model; which we'll use in our project.
+1. In the search results, select the **gpt-4o** model to see its details, and then at the top of the page for the model, select **Use this model**.
-1. In the **Create a project** wizard, enter a valid name for your project and if an existing hub is suggested, choose the option to create a new one.
-Then review the Azure resources that will be automatically created to support your hub and project.
+1. When prompted to create a project, enter a valid name for your project and expand **Advanced options**.
 1. Select **Customize** and specify the following settings for your hub:
-    - **Hub name**: *A valid name for your hub*
+    - **Azure AI Foundry resource**: *A valid name for your Azure AI Foundry resource*
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create or select a resource group*
-    - **Location**: Select a region from the following:\*
-        - eastus
-        - eastus2
-        - swedencentral
-        - westus
-        - westus3
-    - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource*
-    - **Connect Azure AI Search**: Skip connecting
+    - **Region**: *Select any **AI Services supported location***\*

-    > \* At the time of writing, these regions support the gpt-4o model for use in agents.
-Model availability is constrained by regional quotas.
-In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another project in a different region.
+    > \* Some Azure AI resources are constrained by regional model quotas.
+In the event of a quota limit being exceeded later in the exercise, there's a possibility you may need to create another resource in a different region.

-1. Select **Next** and review your configuration.
-Then select **Create** and wait for the process to complete.
+1. Select **Create** and wait for your project, including the gpt-4 model deployment you selected, to be created.
-1. When your project is created, close any tips that are displayed and review the project page in Azure AI Foundry portal, which should look similar to the following image:
+1. When your project is created, the chat playground will be opened automatically.
+1. In the **Setup** pane, note the name of your model deployment; which should be **gpt-4o**.
+You can confirm this by viewing the deployment in the **Models and endpoints** page (just open that page in the navigation pane on the left).
+1. In the navigation pane on the left, select **Overview** to see the main page for your project; which looks like this:

+    > **Note**: If an *Insufficient permissions** error is displayed, use the **Fix me** button to resolve it.

     ![Screenshot of a Azure AI project details in Azure AI Foundry portal.](./Media/ai-foundry-project.png)

-## Deploy a generative AI model

-Now you're ready to deploy a generative AI language model to support your agent.

-1. In the pane on the left for your project, in the **My assets** section, select the **Models + endpoints** page.
-1. In the **Models + endpoints** page, in the **Model deployments** tab, in the **+ Deploy model** menu, select **Deploy base model**.
-1. Search for the **gpt-4o** model in the list, and then select and confirm it.
-1. Deploy the model with the following settings by selecting **Customize** in the deployment details:
-    - **Deployment name**: *A valid name for your model deployment*
-    - **Deployment type**: Global Standard
-    - **Automatic version update**: Enabled
-    - **Model version**: *Select the most recent available version*
-    - **Connected AI resource**: *Select your Azure OpenAI resource connection*
-    - **Tokens per Minute Rate Limit (thousands)**: 50K *(or the maximum available in your subscription if less than 50K)*
-    - **Content filter**: DefaultV2

-    > **Note**: Reducing the TPM helps avoid over-using the quota available in the subscription you are using.
-50,000 TPM should be sufficient for the data used in this exercise.
-If your available quota is lower than this, you will be able to complete the exercise but you may need to wait and resubmit prompts if the rate limit is exceeded.

-1. Wait for the deployment to complete.

 ## Create an agent client app